Topological and Geometrical Random Walks on Bidisperse Random Sphere Packings: Results

 \section{Results}

-We consider the correlation between the packing fraction $\phi$ and the level of connectedness $\varepsilon_*$ of a packing.
-It is very hard to pack tightly mixtures of a small aspect ratio $\sigma^{-1}=r_1/r_2$ and a small volume fraction $\rho$ of small spheres.
-Geometrically, an individual small sphere may float freely in the interstitial space between the large spheres, even though the overall packing fraction may be significantly higher than the packing fraction of a monodisperse packing (see figure \ref{epsi_vs_phi}, left panel, ``+'').
+We consider first the correlation between the packing fraction $\phi$ and the level of connectedness $\varepsilon_*$ of a packing.
+It is very hard to tightly pack mixtures having a large aspect ratio $\sigma$ and a small volume fraction $\rho$ of small spheres.
+Geometrically, an individual small sphere may float freely in the interstitial space between the large spheres (a ``rattler''), even though the overall packing fraction may be significantly higher than the packing fraction of a monodisperse packing (see Figure \ref{epsi_vs_phi}).
+It is possible to improve this by decreasing the sphere growth rate at high collision rates or high pressures \cite{Biazzo}.

 After creating the sphere packings, we select those that have a level of connectedness $\varepsilon_*\le 0.05$ for the further investigations.
-In figure \ref{epsi_vs_phi}, right panel, we show the probabilities $\pi_1$ and $\pi_2$ of short and long edges, respectively, as functions of $\sigma^{-1}$ and $\rho$.
+As mentioned before, their relative occurrence varies with the parameters of the sphere mixture.
+In Figure \ref{edge_distribution} we show the probabilities $\pi_1$ and $\pi_2$ of short and long edges, respectively, as functions of $\sigma$ and $\rho$.

-For each packing we create $10^4$ random walks starting at a random initial point and terminating in a random set of varying sizes.
-Each walk passes through a certain number of short ($2r_1$), medium ($r_1+r_2$) and long ($2r_2$) edges.
-These numbers are recorded to compare them with the theoretical edge length probabilities $\pi_1,\,\pi_{12}$ and $\pi_2$ that are used in equation \eqref{length_vs_number}.
-We select all walks that share the same number of steps $n$ and take the average of their euclidean lengths, this gives the quantity $l(n)$.
-When we plot this against $n$, we observe a linear relationship with slope $a_{exp}$ for small values of $n$, before the points become scattered, see figure \ref{linear_growth}.
-The theoretical value $a_{th}$ from \eqref{length_vs_number} overestimates the actual slope somewhat, but the ratio $a_{th}/a_{exp}$ between theoretical and experimental slope decreases with the size of the target set (and hence an increased average duration of the random walks), see figure \ref{ratios}.
+For each packing we create $10^4$ unbiased random walks starting at a random initial point and terminating in a random set of varying size.
+Each walk passes through a certain number of short ($2r_1$), intermediate ($r_1+r_2$) and long ($2r_2$) edges.
+These numbers are recorded and divided by the total number of steps in the walk giving the empirical edge length frequencies $\tilde{\pi}_1,\,\tilde{\pi}_{12}$ and $\tilde{\pi}_2$.
+These can be compared to the edge length frequencies $\pi_1,\,\pi_{12}$ and $\pi_2$ obtained directly from the graph that are used in \eqref{length_vs_number}.
+We select all walks that share the same number of steps $n$ and take the average of their euclidean lengths, which gives the quantity $l(n)$.
+When we plot $l(n)$ against $n$, we observe a linear relationship with slope $a_{exp}$ for small values of $n$, before the points become scattered, see Figure \ref{linear_growth}.
+The theoretical value $a_{th}$ from \eqref{length_vs_number} overestimates the actual slope somewhat, but the ratio $a_{th}/a_{exp}$ between theoretical and experimental slope decreases with the size of the target set (and hence an increased average duration of the random walks), see Figure \ref{ratios}.